solve-coagulate/lispfun/README.md

 interpreter when executing a file.
 History support is enabled if the `readline` module is available.

+The interpreters are now organized as separate applications.
+The bootstrap Python interpreter lives in `run_bootstrap.py`, the hosted evaluator is started with `run_hosted.py`, and the toy interpreter sources reside in the `toy/` directory and are launched via `run_toy.py`.

 ## Example Programs

 Example scripts live in the `examples` directory and can be run with: